UNIORG-Solutions/idea-ui5helper/README.md

  - References to event handlers
  - Caching for API docs
  - Version selection in settings actually works.
+ - Completion in XML Views
+ - Gathers some knowledge about own ui5 classes.
+Not that useful for now.

  __0.2.4__
  - First implementation of API docs in XMLViews.
 More to come!